- Children Diagnosed With Cancer: Financial and Insurance Issues

 - Infants born to Medicaid-eligible pregnant women

 Several states still limit Medicaid to the above groups of people, but the health care law now gives states the choice to cover more low-income people through Medicaid.
 States that take this option (see the Kaiser Family Foundation website for updates) have extended Medicaid coverage to everyone earning up to a certain amount, whether or not they fall into one of the specific categories listed above.
-The law offers federal money to pay all of a state’s costs to increase Medicaid coverage at the start, with the federal share slowly going down to 90%.

 Medicaid pays only a percentage of the direct cost of medical care to hospitals and doctors, but families are not billed for the rest.